Harry Tindall: Appointment to U.S. Commission on Interstate Child Support

 In 1989, Tindall received an appointment to the U.S. Commission on Interstate Child Support, based on the recommendation of his Congressman, the Honorable William Archer (R–Texas).
-He was elected Vice-Chair of the Commission and served as Chair of the Legal Issues Committee.
-The Commission's report was submitted to Congress in 1992.
+He was elected vice-chair of the commission and served as Chair of the Legal Issues Committee.
+The commission's report was submitted to Congress in 1992.
 Most of its recommendations were embodied in the Welfare Reform Act of 1996.

 Work as Uniform Law Commissioner

 In 1995, Tindall was appointed, by Texas Governor George W. Bush, as a Texas Commissioner to the Uniform Law Commission.
-In that capacity, he has served on the drafting committees for the Uniform Interstate Family Support Act, the Uniform Child Custody Jurisdiction and Enforcement Act, the Uniform Parentage Act (as Chair) and the Uniform Collaborative Law Act (as Vice-Chair).
-He served as Chair of the Joint Editorial Board for Uniform Family Law from 2001-2015 and as Chair of the Study Committee for the Model Veterans Court Act from 2013-2015.
+In that capacity, he has served on the drafting committees for the Uniform Interstate Family Support Act, the Uniform Child Custody Jurisdiction and Enforcement Act, the Uniform Parentage Act (as Chair) and the Uniform Collaborative Law Act (as vice-chair).
+He served as Chair of the Joint Editorial Board for Uniform Family Law from 2001 to 2015 and as Chair of the Study Committee for the Model Veterans Court Act from 2013 to 2015.
 In 2015, Tindall was named Chair of the Drafting Committee for the Model Veterans Court Act, and was elected Life Commissioner to Uniform Law Commission.